pren1/fans_kalman/README.md

 [![Generic badge](https://img.shields.io/badge/tqdm-<COLOR>.svg)](https://shields.io/)
 [![Generic badge](https://img.shields.io/badge/matplotlib-<COLOR>.svg)](https://shields.io/)

-To predict the fans of any vtuber
+A kalman filter is utilized to predict the fans of any vtuber.
 The Kalman impl is inherited and modified from [here](https://github.com/zziz/kalman-filter.git):

 We expect that there is an update of the follower number every 5 minutes.
 If there isn't, then the kalman filter will only perform the time-update.
 The measurement-update will not be performed.